Are you preparing to potty train your young toddler, but aren't sure which supplies you will need?

 Leaving the house can be a bit nerve wracking when you first ditch the diapers and start potty training, but being prepared can help you feel more at ease.
 I like to bring along a travel potty, wet bag, prefold diaper or towel for cleaning up any messes, and a couple changes of clothes for my son.
 In the early days I brought along two extra shorts, two extra shirts, and three extra undies, for my son, and an extra shirt for myself.
 Now we pack one extra outfit for my toddler, just in case.

-The Potette Plus is one of the most popular travel potties.
+The Potette Plus is a popular travel potty.
 It can be used both on top of a toilet seat as a toilet seat reducer, and standing alone as a potty.
-In the potty configuration it can be lined with a disposable insert, or a reusable insert.
+In the potty configuration it can be lined with disposable liners or a reusable collapsible liner.
 Disposable bags can be convenient while on the go, since you don't need to wash the potty.
 We often use the Potette Plus on long car trips.
 We can pull into a parking lot, let our son use the potty under a shade tree, throw away the bag, and be back on our way.
 It sure beats trying to run to the nearest bathroom in an unfamiliar town!

-A Planet Wise Wet/Dry Bag is the perfect companion to the Potette Plus.
-I like to fold up the Potette Plus and pack it in the waterproof pocket.
+A Planet Wise Wet/Dry Bag is the perfect companion to the Potette Plus or OXO Tot travel potties.
+I like to fold up the travel potty and pack it in the waterproof pocket.
 In the non-waterproof pocket I put wipes, extra clothes, a cloth prefold or small towel for cleaning up any puddles, and a small wet bag for wet items.